lmyint/stat_thinking/general_docs/course_info.md

 how you have met certain milestones.
 These will form a small portion of the final project grade.

+Milestone 1: Choose topic.
+Find 4 news articles and 1 primary research paper.
+Write a short summary of the news articles and research paper.

+Milestone 2: Find at least 6 more news articles and 1 more primary research paper.
+Write a short summary of the new material.
+Find and briefly discuss a source of data on your topic.

+Milestone 3: Find the last research paper and begin planning your proposed data analysis.
+Write a short summary of the paper and outline your data analysis plan.

 ## Attendance Policies

 Because participation is tracked, excess absences will detract from